Overview

 - Full-time, degree-seeking, undergraduate student at the University of Washington in Seattle

-- Enrolled in at least 12 credits in spring quarter (spring quarter graduates are eligible to apply)
+- Enrolled in at least 12 credits in the spring quarter (spring quarter graduates are eligible to apply)

 - Good academic and conduct standing prior to and throughout the entire term of employment.